benthamite/portfolio-optimiser/README.md

 ## Features

 - Input asset tickers to fetch historical data.
-- Calculate expected returns, standard deviation, and correlation matrix.
+- Calculate expected return, standard deviation, and correlation matrix.
 - Display the efficient frontier.
 - Download the efficient frontier data as a CSV.
 - Editable start dates for historical data.